1. Home

 Discharge was due to chronic rheumatism

-His family were listed by the Surgeon Superintendent as follows:
+His family were listed by the Surgeon Superintendent of the Mermaid 1851 as follows:

 Wife Mary McIntosh